 Kathryn Stagg is an International Board Certified Lactation Consultant and OCN Level 3 Holistic Sleep Coach.
 She supports families with feeding, normal baby behaviour and sleep.
 Support is avaiable face to face in the Harrow area, or online via Zoom.

 Once qualified IBCLCs are required to keep up to date with current research by attending conferences and webinars.
-They resubmit for their IBCLC certificate after 5 years with proof of attending 75 hours of training.
-After 10 years they are required to sit the exam again.
+They resubmit for their IBCLC certificate every 5 years with proof of attending 75 hours of training.

 IBCLCs can support you with more complicated issues such as faltering growth, tongue tie assessment, breastfeeding problems, reflux, a non latching baby, as well as more straightforward breastfeeding support.

 Please note that there are many people giving breastfeeding advice as a ‘Lactation Consultant” or “Breastfeeding Specialist”.
 When looking for quality breastfeeding support always make sure that they are an IBCLC and their license is still valid at the IBLCE registry